-Office of the Governor News Release: Gov. Ige, Departments of Health and Education outline plan for safe return to schoolPosted on Aug 2, 2021 in Latest News, Newsroom, Press Releases
+Office of the Governor News Release: Gov. Ige, Departments of Health and Education outline plan for safe return to schoolPosted on Aug 2, 2021 in COVID-19, COVID-19 News Releases, Latest Department News, Newsroom, Office of the Governor Press Releases

 For VIDEO click here

 HONOLULU – Gov. David Ige, together with Department of Health Director Libby Char and Interim Schools Superintendent Keith Hayashi – outlined the state’s plan for getting students back into the classroom safely this week.

 “One thing we’ve learned is that in-person learning is, for most students, critical for their academic and social success, as well as their overall wellbeing,” said Gov. Ige.
 “We also know that it will take the entire community to keep our students, faculty and staff safe at our 256 public schools.”

 The state’s layered strategy to opening schools safely includes:

 - Vaccinations: Promoting COVID-19 vaccinations among all faculty, staff and eligible students 12 years of age and older.